 Typically, repairs are possible if the faulty part is a safety sensor, gear, or sprocket.
 A repair should also be feasible if your opener is malfunctioning because of discombobulated opener settings.
 Repairs may not be possible if the issue lies with the circuit board on an older model since circuit boards are typically model-specific and discontinued after only a few years.

-After inspection, your technician will offer up various solutions.
-During this discussion, we recommend that you get answers to all of the following:
+After inspection, your technician will offer various solutions.
+During this discussion, we recommend you get answers to all of the following:

-- Is Repair Possible?
-If No, Why Not?
+- Is repair possible?
+If not, why not?
 If your technician only suggests replacement, ask for an explanation.

-- Will We Need To Order Replacement Parts?
-If your garage door service company needs to order repair parts, you’ll be stuck with a broken opener for a few extra days.
+- Will we need to order replacement parts?
+If the company needs to order repair parts, you’ll be stuck with a broken opener for a few extra days.

-- What Brands And Models Of Openers Are Currently Available On Your Service Truck?
-If you ultimately decide to replace your garage door opener, you’ll want to consider installing a professional-grade model versus a DIY model found in local retail stores.
-DIY models can wear down more easily due to the higher number of plastic parts used to manufacturer them.
-Generally, professional brands open doors more quickly, have more HP, are more durable, and have better warranties.
-Large national garage door repair companies market their private brand opener models.
-These models are not as rigorously reviewed as the widely distributed professional opener brands and may limit your garage service company’s options for adjustments and repairs in the future.
+- What brands and models of openers are available on your service truck?
+If you decide to replace your garage door opener, you’ll want to consider installing a professional-grade model versus a DIY model found in local retail stores.
+DIY models can wear down more easily due to the higher number of plastic parts used to manufacture them.
+Generally, professional brands open doors faster, have more HP, are more durable, and have better warranties.
+Large national companies market their private brand opener models, which aren’t as rigorously reviewed as the widely distributed professional opener brands and may limit the company’s options for future adjustments and repairs.

-- What Features Do New Opener Models Offer?
+- What features do new opener models offer?
 Not sure whether to repair or replace?
-Learning about the features of a new model may just tip the scales toward replacement.
+Learning about the features of a new model may tip the scales toward replacement.

-- Do You Offer Free Programming Of Home Devices To A New Opener?
-Don’t get surprised at the end of your garage opener installation with a programming charge.
-This charge can be justified based on the time it takes to connect multiple devices, cars, cameras, etc. It is best to clarify upfront that this service is part of the installation fee being charged.
+- Do you offer free programming of home devices to a new opener?
+Don’t get surprised at the end of your garage door opener installation with a programming charge.
+This can be justified based on the time it takes to connect multiple devices, cars, cameras, etc. It’s best to clarify upfront that this service is part of the installation fee.

-- Do You Charge Separately For Spring Testing?
+- Do you charge separately for spring testing?
 Ask the technician if spring testing is included in the installation fee.
-Professional garage installers will test your springs to ensure they are properly sized for strength to work in equilibrium with your new garage opener.
-This is an extremely important calibration to ensure that a weak spring system does not impart stressful wear and tear on your new opener, which would shorten its natural life.
+Professional garage door opener installers will test your springs to ensure they’re properly sized for strength to work in equilibrium with your new garage door opener.
+This is an extremely important calibration to make sure a weak spring system doesn’t impart stressful wear and tear on your new opener, which would shorten its service life.

-- How Long Is Your Workmanship Warranty?
+- How long is your workmanship warranty?
 Never settle for anything less than a 90-day warranty, which is the industry standard.
-It is value-added to try to get the longest warranty possible.
-At Balanced Garage Doors, we will service openers that we install for an entire year at no charge, for example, sensors getting accidentally bumped out of alignment, programming issues that arise, etc.
+It’s value-added to try to get the longest warranty possible.
+At Balanced Garage Doors, we’ll service openers that we install for an entire year at no charge.

 Once you’ve reached a decision, your technician should be able to make the repair or replacement either the same day or once new parts have arrived.
-Don’t be afraid to continue asking questions along the way – a functional garage door impacts the value of your home, so it never hurts to be more involved.
+Don’t be afraid to keep asking questions along the way — a functional garage door impacts the value of your home, so it never hurts to be more informed.

 Unless your repair requires ordering special parts, your technician should be able to make same-day replacements and repairs.

-So, you’ve finished reading our guide.
-We hope that you’ve either completed the outlined steps and you’re now enjoying a newly functional garage door opener (thinking, probably, thank goodness that’s over!), or you’re empowered to get it fixed and make some informed purchasing decisions along the way.
+We hope you’ve either completed the outlined steps and you’re now enjoying a newly functional garage door opener, or you’re empowered to get it fixed and make some informed purchasing decisions along the way.